 Notarization requires Xcode 10 or later.
 Building a new app for notarization requires macOS 10.13.6 or later.
-Uploading and stapling an app requires macOS 10.12 or later.
+Stapling an app requires macOS 10.12 or later.

 Apple's notary service requires you to adopt the following protections:

 Enable code-signing for all of the executables you distribute.

 Enable the Hardened Runtime capability for your app and command line targets, as described in Enable hardened runtime.

 Use a “Developer ID” application, kernel extension, or installer certificate for your code-signing signature.
 (Don't use a Mac Distribution or local development certificate.)
 For more information, see Create, export, and delete signing certificates.

 Include a secure timestamp with your code-signing signature.
 (The Xcode distribution workflow includes a secure timestamp by default.
 For custom workflows, include the

 comentitlement with the value set to any variation of